ryanbyczek/4coder-Customization/README.md

 * theme-ryanb.4coder (optional) goes in: 4coder\themes
 * config.4coder (optional) goes in: 4coder\

+Many settings can be adjusted under the CONSTANTS section near the top of 4coder_ryanb.cpp

 Features:
 * Bookmark cursor position when idle every 3 seconds, or manually with ctrl+shift+alt+b
 * Advance through bookmarks with ctrl++ or ctrl+-